DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 *Change is minor for scientific and mass publishers*

 With that said, there are exceptions.
 Workflow changes can be minor for publishers who already accomplish all their editorial work in highly structured digital document formats (such as XML or databases); but typically, this is only the case in scientific and technology-oriented publishing.
 Changes might also be minor for larger publishers that can afford outsourcing.
-Making an electronic (digital) publication next to a printed publication then is simply a matter of paying an external service provider such as a document engineering company or a media design bureau for turning a Microsoft Word or InDesign file into an ebook.
+Making an electronic (digital) publication next to a printed publication then is simply a matter of paying an external service provider such as a document engineering company or a media design bureau for turning a Microsoft Word or InDesign file into an **ebook**.
 This process can be quick if the book is visually simple - like a novel or a textbook with little illustrations - and economical if many ebooks will be sold.

 *Change is major for small, arts-oriented publishers*